MijitR/C2D2.ViewBall/README.md

 # C2D2.ViewBall
-Dense complex number propagating and relatively branchless FFT-based convolutional neural network in Zig utilizing dynamic padding
+Dense complex number propagating and relatively branchless FFT-based convolutional neural network in Zig.

+Utilizes dynamic padding in a row-column application of Cooley-Tukey method.

+No allocations once initialized.

 Yo this is cool